Abdel Malik Ahmed Abdel Wahab Al Rahabi: Asylum in Montenegro

 The government of Montenegro accepted al Rahabi on June 22, 2016.

 They explicitly went on record saying that he would be entitled to leave Montenegro and said that giving him asylum would not be a financial burden on Montenegro.

 Al Wahab initially found Montenegro a "beautiful country".
-He was able to bring his wife and teenage daughter to join him in Montenegro.
-But they experienced culture shock.
-They found the language very difficult to learn.
-They missed being able to converse with neighbours in Arabic.
+He was able to bring his wife and teenage daughter to join him in Montenegro, but they experienced culture shock.
+They found the language very difficult to learn and missed being able to converse with neighbours in Arabic.

-Al Wahab was able move to Sudan.
-Al Wahab was cautious and asked Montenegro officials to confirm that his travel was okay with the USA.
+Al Wahab was able to move to Sudan.
+Al Wahab was cautious and asked Montenegro officials to confirm that his travel was okay with the United States.

-Once in Sudan he and his family found other Yemeni expatriates, who couldn't return due to the civil war.
+Once in Sudan, he and his family found other Yemeni expatriates who couldn't return due to the civil war.

 Role in the controversial Guantanamo art program

 During the Obama administration an art program was provided to enrich the lives of well behaved Guantanamo captives.
 Art supplies were provided.
 Some of the paintings and models surprised critics by their quality.
 Many of the captives were not able to take their work with them.
 During the Trump administration military spokesperson Anna Leanos explained it was now the DoD's position that the captives did not own their own artwork, and the pieces would be destroyed.
 Gail Helt, formerly a CIA analyst, and currently a Professor, owns a painting sold by Al Rahabi.